 This is a very quick and simple crochet pattern that even beginner crocheters learning how to crochet can easily master.
 I crochet pretty slowly and I can make these hats in about 45 minutes (less time for a preemie-sized hat).

 These crochet hats can be made in any size from preemie all the way to men's large so this is a very versatile pattern.

-I’d also like to extend a challenge for any of my readers who are so inclined to join me in this volunteer effort.
+I'd also like to extend a challenge to any of my readers who are so inclined to join me in this volunteer effort.
 Hospitals are in great need of caps for newborns, preemies, and cancer patients.
 Crochet blankets, shawls, wash clothes and toys are also in high demand.
 Most hospitals have volunteer programs for receiving knitted and crochet goods so I encourage you to donate if possible – and please share your experiences with me in my comments section.

 Crochet Caps for a Cause Pattern – download pattern.